Job Settings

 6. Resources

-CPU and RAM resources are optional but recommended, and can be specified for optimal execution.
+CPU, RAM, and GPU resources are optional, but are recommended.
+They can be specified for optimal execution.

 The consumption of your job can be managed by guaranteed resources, that is, the minimum amount of resource requested, and limited resources, that is, the maximum amount of resource that can be consumed.

-When creating your job, CPU and RAM resource management is enabled by default with predefined values.
-In other words, Saagie automatically assigns resource requests and limits for your job, based on the default values defined at technology level.
-These values can be adjusted according to your needs.
+When you create your job, CPU and RAM resource management is enabled by default with predefined values.
+In other words, based on the default values defined at technology level, Saagie automatically assigns resource requests and limits to your job.
+These values can be adjusted to suit your needs.

-If no resource capacity is defined, the default values defined at the technology level are assigned at the technology context level.
+If the resource capacity is not defined, the defaults that are defined at the technology level will be assigned at the technology context level.

 Automatic adjustments can be made to avoid inconsistent configurations.
-If you try to set a guaranteed value greater than the limit value or, similarly, if you try to set a limit value smaller than the guaranteed value, a note appears to inform you that, depending on the situation, the guaranteed value or the limit value has been adjusted (a).
+If you try to set a guaranteed value that is greater than the limit value, a note appears to inform you that the guaranteed value has been adjusted.
+If you try to set a limit value smaller than the guaranteed value, a note appears to inform you that the limit value has been adjusted (a).

-Besides, when the guaranteed value and the limit value are not optimal, a recommendation notification appears with the appropriate values for an optimal configuration (b).
+In addition, if the guaranteed value and the limit value are not optimal, a message is displayed with the appropriate values for an optimal configuration (b).